There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 Late or non-payment

-- The Prompt Payment Code – voluntary code for standards of prompt payment to suppliers.
+- The Prompt Payment Code – the voluntary code for standards of prompt payment to suppliers.

-- Late commercial payments: charging interest and debt recovery – claiming interest and debt recovery costs dues to late payment.
+- Late commercial payments: charging interest and debt recovery – a guide from the Government on charging interest on late payments.

-- What to do if you receive a County Court Judgement (CCJ) – Government guidance on responding to a CCJ and arranging affordable payments.
+- What to do if you receive a County Court Judgement (CCJ ) – a guide from the Government on responding to a CCJ and arranging affordable payments.

 Debt collection

-- Enforcing a judgement – asking the court to take steps to collect payments.
+- Enforcing a judgement – a guide from the Government on asking the court to take steps to collect payments.

-- Late payment of commercial debts – your right to claim interest and debt recovery costs if another business is late paying for goods or a service.
+- Late payment of commercial debts – a guide from the Government on your right to claim interest if another business is late paying for goods or services.

-- Make and serve a statutory demand, or challenge one – Government guide to making, or challenging a statutory demand for payment of a debt.
+- Make and serve a statutory demand, or challenge one – a guide from the Government on making or challenging a statutory demand for payment of a debt.

-- County court judgments for debt – Government guidance on responding to a CCJ and arranging affordable payments.
+- County court judgments for debt – a guide from the Government on responding to a CCJ and arranging affordable payments.

 Trading disputes

-- Reporting a problem to trading standards – a guide from Citizens Advice.
+- Reporting a problem to Trading Standards – a guide from Citizens Advice on how to report a business to Trading Standards.

-- Resolving disputes through the small claims court – how to make a small claim online or by post.
+- Resolving disputes through the small claims court – a guide from the Government on how to make a small claim online or by post.

 Overseas trading